Washington's famed Howard Theater back from the brink

 “The Howard Theater is back, ladies and gentlemen.
 It’s a Howard Theater of the 21st century,” Gray told onlookers before a ribbon-cutting ceremony done to Washington native Duke Ellington’s signature “Take The ‘A’ Train.”

-Opened in 1910, the Howard and thrived through the 1960s as the heart of a vibrant “Black Broadway” in the then-racially segregated capital’s Shaw neighbourhood.
+Opened in 1910, the Howard and thrived through the 1960s as the heart of a vibrant “Black Broadway” in the then-racially segregated capital’s Shaw neighborhood.

 Howard, which preceded New York’s famed Apollo Theater by more than 20 years, showcased top black performers, including Billie Holiday, Louis Armstrong, James Brown, Miles Davis and Washington native Marvin Gaye.